tearust/tea-docs/Try_the_demo/README.md

 Dave gets the output he requested, and can verify through the Proof of Trust that the result is based on the correct code/algorithm and data input.

-This is an example of how decentralised trusted computing with a cup of Tea works!
+This is one of many examples of how decentralised trusted computing with a cup of Tea works!

 # Start the demo
 Before try any of these demos, please make sure you